What It’s Like to Get Married on a Cruise Ship: Part 3

 Arsana then led us to the Swingtime Jazz Bar, which is a quiet and elegantly decorated lounge across from the piano bar.
 We took a few more photos there before heading up to the lido deck for some shots with the water.
 Arsana was not shy about asking other cruisers to step out of the way so we could take our pictures, and people actually seemed to enjoy watching a bride and groom have photos taken, since many of them hung around to watch and say congrats to us.

-After the lido deck photos, we were done with our pictures and free to go and enjoy our cruise.
+After the Lido deck photos, we were done with our pictures and free to go and enjoy our cruise.

 By Tuesday – only three days later – we received a note to meet with Arsana to view our photos and video.